How to Draw UML Sequence Diagram?

 UML class diagram

-4. Now, we want to model the interaction between object instances of these classes in runtime.
-Since the controller class is responsible to control the registration process, add a sub-sequence diagram from it.
+4. Now, we want to model the interaction between object instances of these classes at runtime.
+Since the controller class is responsible for controlling the registration process, add a sub-sequence diagram from it.
 Move the mouse pointer to RegistrationController.
 Click on the resource icon at the bottom right corner and select New Diagram... from the popup menu.

 New sub-diagram from class